naorlivne/parse_it/README.md

 ```

-parse_it will by default attempt to figure out the type of value returned so even in the case of envvars & INI files you will get strings/dicts/etc:
+parse_it will by default attempt to figure out the type of value returned so even in the case of envvars, cli args & INI files you will get strings/dicts/etc:

 ```python
 # Load parse_it